 1: Open Turn Windows features ON & OFF

 The first thing is to access the extra service which we want to be on Windows 10.
-Go to Search Box and type “Tune Windows features On & Off“.
+Go to Search Box and type “Turn Windows Features On & Off.”

 2: Enable Hyper-V and Windows hypervisor platforms

-Now, you will see various services, some of them are already enabled and others are not.
-So, scroll down to “Hyper-V” and after that further down to check the box of “Windows Hypervisor Platforms“.
+Now, you will see various services; some are already enabled, and others are not.
+So, scroll down to “Hyper-V” and then further down to check the “Windows Hypervisor Platforms” box.
 And then click on the OK button.
 It will start installing these two services on your Windows 10 machine.

 WHvCapabilityCodeHypervisorPresent is FALSE!
 Make sure you have enabled the 'Windows Hypervisor Platform' feature.
 (VERR_NEM_NOT_AVAILABLE).
 VT-x is not available (VERR_VMX_NO_VMX).
 Result Code : E_FAIL (0x80004005) Composant : ConsoleWrap

 3. Restart your Windows 10 system

 Once all the above services are installed on your computer, restart it to put the update into effect.

 4. Download Oracle VirtualBox

 Although you might already have open-source Oracle VirtualBox on your Windows 10 system, if you don’t, go to the official website and download one.
 Run it to install.
 Also, those running older versions should update their VBox software to the latest version.